yulyugin/cpuid-g/README.md

 A set of CPU identification tools for Intel® IA-32, IA-64 and ARM systems.

-arm/  : To build for ARM, use a C compiler capable to generate ARM binaries.
+arm/  : To build for ARM®, use a C compiler capable to generate ARM binaries.
 Since identification registers is a privileged resource on this architecture, a Linux kernel driver has to be loaded.
 This requires root privileges.
 To measure CPUID value on ARM follow the next steps:

     $ make